guma44/GEOparse/CONTRIBUTING.rst

 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/GEOparse.git
+    $ git checkout -b develop origin/develop

+  Develop branch should be the start of every feature.

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::